MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 ## Upgrading in a test environment

 It is recommended that you use a test environment to practice the process of upgrading Dynamics GP, additional components, modified forms and reports, and customizations.
 By using a test environment, you can resolve any potential issues that may occur before you upgrade your current release of Dynamics GP.
-You also can estimate the time it will take to upgrade your current release to Dynamics GP 2018.
-A test environment also allows users to test their day-to-day tasks to ensure that processes are working properly, and to learn the new features and modules in Dynamics GP 2018.
+You also can estimate the time it will take to upgrade your current release to Dynamics GP.
+A test environment also allows users to test their day-to-day tasks to ensure that processes are working properly, and to learn the new features and modules in Dynamics GP.

 A test environment can be a single server or a server with one or more client computers where an upgrade takes place.
 The client computers can be used for testing and training purposes.
 There isn’t a required number of computers that need to be involved in a test environment.